Chekhanadski/Czestochowa_website_HTML-CSS/README.md

 ## Actions to view the project:

+You can view this project at [here](https://chekhanadski.github.io/Czestochowa_website_HTML-CSS/index.html)

+or

-To run this site, you need to open the main-page.html file in the browser.
+To run this site, you need to open the index.html file in the browser.